Recently, the Shankle family embarked on a journey to learn the art of hide tanning from primitive tanning expert Mary Elizabeth at our homestead.

 Are there other options for tanning solutions?

 Yes!
 There are many usable recipes for tanning/oiling your hide.
-Some popular methods include Lecithan, tree bark, and animal brain
+Some popular methods include Lecithin, tree bark, and animal brain

 What is the stretching for?